AshwinKumarBV-git/Final_proj_demo/README.md

-# Flutter Gemma Example App
+# Flutter Gemma Example App , this will be my the template app for Final proj

 ## Setup